Chymyst/chymyst-core/docs/chymyst03.md

 In order to transform this code into non-blocking code, the reaction body is cut at the point where the blocking molecule is emitted.
 The rest of the reaction body is then moved into a nested auxiliary reaction that consumes `auxReply()`.

-This code transformation can be seen as an optimization: when we translate blocking code into non-blocking code, we improve efficiency of the CPU usage because fewer threads will be waiting.
+This code transformation can be seen as an optimization: When we translate blocking code into non-blocking code, we improve efficiency of the CPU usage because fewer threads will be waiting.
 For this reason, it is desirable to perform this **unblocking transformation** when possible.

 If the blocking molecule is emitted inside an `if-then-else` block, or inside a `match-case` block, the unblocking transformation will need more work.
-It will be necessary to introduce multiple auxiliary reply molecules and multiple nested reactions, corresponding to all the possible clauses where the blocking molecule is emitted.
+It will be necessary to introduce multiple auxiliary reply molecules and multiple nested reactions, corresponding to all the possible continuations of the reaction body.
+Also, the transformation may need to duplicate some parts of the code of the reaction body.

 Similarly, the unblocking transformation becomes more involved when several different blocking molecules are emitted in the same reaction body.

 There are some cases where the unblocking transformation seems to be impossible.
 For example, it is impossible to perform the transformation automatically if a blocking molecule is emitted inside a loop, or more generally, within a function scope, because that function could later be called elsewhere by arbitrary code.

-In order to be able to always perform the unblocking transformation for reaction bodies, `Chymyst Core` prohibits emitting a blocking molecule in such contexts.
+In order to ensure the possibility of the unblocking transformation for reaction bodies, `Chymyst Core` currently prohibits emitting blocking molecules in such contexts.

 ```scala
 val c = m[Unit]